-Disability pension: The insured must be assessed with a loss of earning capacity of at least 66.7%, have been registered with the National Social Security Fund for at least 5 years, and have at least 6 months of coverage in the 12 months before the disability began.
-The disability must be the result of an accident.
+Disability pension: The insured must be assessed with at least a 66.7% loss of earning capacity, have been registered with the National Social Security Fund for at least five years, and have at least six months of coverage in the 12 months before the disability began.
+The disability must be the result of a nonwork-related accident.